ruehlef/ML-Oxford-2020/README.md

 # Supplementary material for the Lecture "Introduction to ML for Physicists"

 The syllabus of the course is available [here](./Syllabus.pdf).
 The repo also contains the exercises and solutions of the course.
 The course is based on my Physics Report [Data science applications to string theory](https://doi.org/10.1016/j.physrep.2019.09.005).
 If you find the code provided here useful in your research, please consider [citing it](./PhysicsReport.bib).
-The lectures are recorded and can be found [here](https://weblearn.ox.ac.uk/portal/site/e65875a0-c5c1-48d0-9ad4-7356d02a9ec3) (requires access to Oxford's weblearn content)
+The lectures are recorded and can be found [here](https://weblearn.ox.ac.uk/portal/site/e65875a0-c5c1-48d0-9ad4-7356d02a9ec3) (requires access to Oxford's weblearn contents).

 ## Week 5
 In this [exercise](./Problem_set_1/problem_set_1.pdf), we set up a Python environment for Machine learning.
 We create our first feed-forward neural network that learns to classify data into two or three classes using [Keras](https://keras.io) and [PyTorch](https://pytorch.org/docs/stable/).